jamiegoodnight/usemytech-be/README.md

 ![Use My Tech Stuff](https://i.imgur.com/jMhkryZ.png)

-> Node server with an Express framework for Use My Tech Stuff—an app for sharing and lending tech!
+> Node server with an Express framework for Use My Tech Stuff—an application for sharing and lending tech!

 ## Install